douglasryanadams/gitgrade/README.md

 - [x] Cache Data in DB
 - [x] Make UI Pretty + Add Boostrap
     - "Pretty" might require additional work, but basic starting place is there
 - [x] Support for Accounts + Oauth Login to reduce rate limiting
 - [x] Host it somewhere
-- [ ] Include sub-grades per metric
+- [x] Include sub-grades per metric
-- [ ] Support 'deal breaker' limits (like has no recent authors)
+- [x] Support 'deal-breaker' limits (like has no recent authors)
+    - Implemented with weighting
 - [ ] Tooltips for individual metrics
 - [ ] Write out description of how calculation works and include on site
 - [ ] Show recent search results on front page